Four Myths About SNAP’s ICC Complaint

 Historical, systemic and ground-breaking change can only happen through bold and brave measures.
 People like Martin Luther, Rosa Parks and the students in Tiananmen Square defied convention, risked their lives and stood up for justice.
 Our move is not as bold or as risky as theirs, but our drive to protect children and seek justice is just as strong.
 We don’t see to destroy the Catholic faith – in fact, many of our members are faithful Catholics who are just as disgusted as we are with the abuse and cover-up.
 Our beef is with the men and women who have twisted the Catholic faith to allow our most precious resource — our children — to be led like lambs to slaughter.
 I think that even Jesus would be hard pressed to find anything wrong with that.

-3 thoughts on “Four Myths About SNAP’s ICC Complaint
+3 responses to “Four Myths About SNAP’s ICC Complaint”

 Leave a Reply